uktrade/iigb-beta-content/content/beta/setup-guide/access-talent/sections/overseas-talent/en_US.md

 ---
 title: Overseas talent
+published: true
 ---
-The UK’s flexible visa system [internal link to IIGB visa page] welcomes new businesses, investors, entrepreneurs, skilled workers and academics.
+The UK’s flexible [visa system](/us/setup-guide/apply-for-visa/) welcomes new businesses, investors, entrepreneurs, skilled workers and academics.
 This enables you to bring in world-class expertise to your UK business operations.